rwdaigle/miyagi/README.md

 3. `middleman`
 4. open `http://localhost:4567`

+Miyagi uses the livereload mechanism during development to automatically reload the site when a file changes.
+This makes writing in Markdown alongside the real-time rendered article a reality.

 ## Contributing

 We welcome contributors across disciplines - web dev, Ruby, Clojure, Go, Javascript, front-end, mobile etc...
 If you have an interest in promoting a particular technique, perspective or vision please get in touch with `rd at heroku.com`.